 Our collaborators and sponsors number in the dozens and include major pharmaceutical companies, foundations, CROs and academic institutions.
 HSG is highly regarded as a facilitator of Huntington Disease (HD) clinical trials and studies because of its high standards for its research sites (more than 100), investigators and coordinators (more than 400) and its large, international network of researchers dedicated to finding treatments that make a difference for HD.

 - Founded in 1993, as an organization within the University of Rochester and became a stand-alone 501(c)(3) non-profit in 2012

 - Developed the Unified Huntington’s Disease Rating Scale (UHDRS)

 - Conducted 30+ clinical trials and studies including

 - 10,000+ participants; 50,000+ participant years

-- First, and to-date, only, FDA-approved drug for treatment of HD (tetrabenazine)
+- First two, and to-date, only, FDA-approved drugs for treatment of chorea in HD (tetrabenazine and deutetrabenazine)